 Children whose mothers took valproate while pregnant are more likely to have autism or an autism spectrum disorder.
 There’s also some evidence that children may be more likely to develop symptoms of attention deficit hyperactivity disorder (ADHD).

 I’m taking valproate and I’ve no plans to get pregnant.
-How will this affect me?
+How will the rules affect me?

-If you’re at an age where you could become pregnant, your doctor should only prescribe you valproate medicine if you’re on a pregnancy prevention programme.
+If you’re at an age where you could become pregnant, your doctor should only prescribe you valproate medicine if you’re on the valproate pregnancy prevention programme.
 This means your doctor must make sure you:

 - Understand the risks of taking valproate during pregnancy